What Does “Finsta” Mean? A Parent’s Guide to Finstagram

 Make social media a regular topic of conversation

 Finsta accounts are a small part of a much larger conversation surrounding social media.
 Help your child understand that learning how to navigate social media can be complex and you should work together to figure it out.
-At Gabb, we have several products and family resources to help you and your children defeat the darker side of social media.
+At Gabb, we have several products and blog articles to help you and your children defeat the darker side of social media.

 How to find secret Instagram accounts on your child’s smartphone

 If you have access to your child’s smartphone, the easiest way to find out whether or not they have a Finsta account is by opening the Instagram app, clicking on the drop down next to your child’s Instagram account, and seeing if any secondary accounts show up in the pop-up window:

 If you don’t have access to your child’s smartphone, finding your child’s fake Instagram account could be extremely difficult and time-consuming.
 Because teenagers often use usernames, profile pictures, and bios that don’t resemble their real identity, finding their account could be hard to do.

 However, if you follow your child’s main Instagram account, you could click on their followers to see if their Finsta account happens to be following their main account, or you could click on who they are following and see if their main account is following their Finsta:

 You could also look at the followers of your child’s close friends to see if your child’s Finsta is following them or see if any of their close friends have tagged your child’s Finsta in any of their stories, posts, or comments.